 Aeneas Management Limited provided certain documentation and administrative services to the Group.
-For the year ended December 31, 2019, Aeneas Management Limited was entitled to receive a fixed amount of services fees of HKD452,000 (approximately \$57,949) per calendar month with the expiry date on December 31, 2019.
+For the year ended December 31, 2019, Aeneas Management Limited was entitled to receive a fixed amount of services fees of HKD 452,000 (approximately \$57,949) per calendar month with the expiry date on December 31, 2019.
 The agreement was originally renewed under the same terms with the expiry date on December 31, 2020.
-On January 29, 2020, both parties agreed to terminate the agreement no later than April 30, 2020.
+On April 30, 2020, the agreement was terminated as mutually agreed.